thunder-app/thunder/README.md

 1. First, set up and install Flutter.
 For more information, visit https://docs.flutter.dev/get-started/install.
 2. Clone this repository and fetch the dependencies using `flutter pub get`
-3. Run `flutter gen-l10n` to generate the localization files.
+3. Optional: Run `flutter gen-l10n` to generate the localization files.
+4. Launch Thunder using using `flutter run`
-4. Optional: Run the build script using `dart scripts/build.dart`, which will build both the iOS and Android release versions.
+5. Optional: Run the build script using `dart scripts/build.dart`, which will build both the iOS and Android release versions.
 This step is only required if you want to build a release version of the app.

 ### Building with Docker